-Leonard Cohen sued his longtime business manager Monday (Aug.
-15) for allegedly defrauding the legendary composer of at least $5 million.
+Leonard Cohen sued his longtime business manager yesterday (Aug.
+15) for allegedly defrauding the famed singer/songwriter of at least $5 million.

 The complaint filed in Los Angeles Superior Court seeks damages for alleged breach of contract, breach of fiduciary duty, common law fraud, professional negligence and other claims against Kelley Lynch.
 Tax lawyer Richard Westin was also named as a defendant for allegedly mismanaging Cohen’s retirement funds.

-The defendants were not immediately available for comment late Monday.
+The defendants were not immediately available for comment.

 “This civil action is another case of a tragedy that has become all too familiar in the music industry — a business manager and professional advisers exploit an immensely talented artist’s loyalty and trust through greed, self-dealing, concealment, knowing misrepresentation and reckless disregard for professional fiduciary duties,” according to the complaint filed by plaintiff’s attorney Scott Edelman.